-The utility bills in halls accommodation include your heating and hot water and your internet.
-Your TV licence will not be included.
+Our hall accommodation costs include all utility bills such as heating, hot water and internet.
+Your TV licence is not included.

 Are there laundry facilities?

-There are laundry facilities on all sites that are accessible 24 hours a day.
+There are laundry facilities on all sites; these are accessible 24 hours a day.
 Washing detergent is not provided.

 The laundry on all sites is managed by a third party company called Circuit.
 You can download the Circuit app for free to manage any laundry payments.